My zero waste curly hair routine UPDATED!

-I have a very unpredictable head of curls, and once I figured out a routine in college, I stuck to it like a religion.
+I have always had wavy curly hair that behaves differently from one day to the next.
+Once I figured out a routine in college, I stuck to it like a religion.
 But I hated going through those plastic shampoo, conditioner and styling gel bottles.
-I had switched to paraben and sulfate free products to be more Earth-friendly, but the packaging still felt excessive.
-When I started going zero waste in 2016, I started a new curly hair journey to see what worked for me.
+I had switched to all natural, paraben- and sulfate-free products to be more Earth-friendly, but the packaging still felt excessive.
+When I started going zero waste in 2016, I started exploring to try to find low waste curl products that worked for my hair.
+What I didn't expect is to end up with happier, healthier hair.

 This article was written in April 2019 but I updated it with some of my favorite new finds in July 2020!